TIBCOSoftware/tci-flogo/docs/content/extensions/create-an-activity.md

        "smallIcon": "demo-small-icon.png"
     },

-    // This value is used by runtime to load the activity implantation.
+    // This value is used by runtime to load the activity implementation.
+    // It must include category name followed by lower case activity name.
     // Prepend your Github repository path in case you are hosting your contributions on github.com.
     // e.g. "ref": "github.com/TIBCOSoftware/tci/examples/TIBCO/activity/concat"
     "ref":  "<CATEGORY SPECIFIED IN DISPLAY CONFIGURATION>/activity/<LOWER CASE ACTIVITY NAME>",